Zoran Luledzija

 React internationalization with react-intl

-All code samples used in this article are available on the GitHub repo.
+All code samples used in this section are available on the GitHub repo.

-To use the react-intl library in the project, you need to add it as a dependency.
+To incorporate the React Intl library into your project, you need to add it as a dependency.

 cd react-intl-example